Bardolph-Automation-Inc/bardolph/docs/controller.rst

 I/O
 ===
 Aside from access to lights, I/O has been deliberatley absent.
-A small `VmIo` module enables simple output to logs and `stdout`.
+A small `VmIo` module enables simple output to `stdout`.

 Syntax
 ------